 Two complainants, who believed that the image was irrelevant to the service being advertised and objectified the man, objected that the ad was offensive.

 ASA Assessment: Complaints upheld

-picture, which invited viewers to focus on his body.
+which invited viewers to focus on his body.
 We considered that the phrase WOW!
 WHAT A PACKAGE, in combination with the service information placed over the model's crotch, was a clear reference to male genitalia.
-Taking the image,
+Taking the image, strapline and

-strapline and placement of the roundel into account, we considered that the ad was likely to have the effect of objectifying the man by using his physical features to draw attention to an unrelated product.
-We concluded that the ad was likely
+placement of the roundel into account, we considered that the ad was likely to have the effect of objectifying the man by using his physical features to draw attention to an unrelated product.
+We concluded that the ad was likely to cause serious

 The ads must not appear again in the forms complained about.
 We told Lewis Oliver Estates Ltd not to portray men in a manner that objectified them and was likely to cause serious or widespread offence.

 A TV ad for Boost, an energy provider, seen in February 2018, promoted a prepayment energy smart meter.
 The ad began with a woman holding a torch whilst trying to turn on her light switch.
 The next scene featured an Asian man standing in a

 Kung Fu stance in a yellow jumpsuit similar to the jumpsuits worn by Bruce Lee.
 On-screen yellow text stated BOOST LEE IN 'FINGER OF FURY' accompanied by Chinese text which translated to finger of fury.
 Smaller on-screen text stated MMXVIII Bruce